AxelBcr/Reinforcement-Learning-Navigating-Drone/README.md

-!
-Do not trust #comments, they are not updated yet !

 Project is to make a drone reach a target in a room.
 The drone is controled using Q-Learning and getting the inputs out to transcribe them into more human like inputs (such as : goLeft, forward, goDown, land...).